tidalcycles/tidal-bootstrap/README.md

 Running
 -------

-You should be able to run this script by opening a terminal window, pasting in the following and pressing enter:
+You should be able to run the install script by opening a terminal window, pasting in the following and pressing enter:

 ```
 curl https://raw.githubusercontent.com/tidalcycles/tidal-bootstrap/master/tidal-bootstrap.command -sSf | sh